Andr35/NG-Wallpaper/README.md

 # NG Wallpaper
 -----

-A python script to set the National geographic's photos of the day as wallpaper on Linux distributions or Windows.
+A Python 3 script to set the National geographic's photos of the day as wallpaper on Linux distributions or Windows.

+##### Dependencies:
+- requests
+- pyquery
+- PIL (Pillow)

 ##### Usage:
 ```